blinfodev/odyssey-api-demo/PowerShell/ValidateUserName/README.md

 # Setup

-*  Open the file `ValidateUserName.ps1` in a text editor and place the URL to your `OODAPI` installation as well as a test UserName and Password.
+*  Open the file `ValidateUsername.ps1` in a text editor and place the URL to your `OODAPI` installation as well as a test Username and Password.
 Additionally, update the `X-API-Key` header with your `OODAPI` API Key.
 *  Open a `PowerShell` terminal
-*  Run `ValidateUserName.ps1` and note that it will print whether or not the supplied credentials were valid
+*  Run `ValidateUsername.ps1` and note that it will print whether or not the supplied credentials were valid

 # Details